OldSneerJaw/couchster/README.md

 Couchster is distributed as an [npm](https://www.npmjs.com/) package and it requires that [Node.js](https://nodejs.org/) v8.9.0 or higher is installed in order to run.

-To add couchster to your project, run `npm install couchster` from the project's root directory to install the package locally.
-Or, better yet, if you define a `package.json` file in your project, you can run `npm install couchster --savedev` to automatically install locally and insert the package into your `package.json`'s developer dependencies.
+If your project does not already have an npm `package.json` file, run `npm init` to create one.
+Don't worry too much about the answers to the questions it asks right now; the file it produces can be updated as needed later.

+Next, to install couchster locally (i.e. in your project's `node_modules` directory) and to add it to your project as a development dependency automatically, run `npm install couchster --save-dev` from the project's root directory.

 For more info on npm package management, see the official npm documentation for [How to install local packages](https://docs.npmjs.com/getting-started/installing-npm-packages-locally) and [Working with package.json](https://docs.npmjs.com/getting-started/using-a-package.json).